-Maine Family Planning offers affordable, quality reproductive health care services statewide for patients of any age, gender, and income level.
-Maine Family Planning is the state’s first and largest reproductive rights organization.
-Maine Family Planning clinic staff treat all clients with respect and caring.
+Maine Family Planning offers affordable, affirming, quality reproductive health care services statewide for patients of any age, gender, and income level.
+Maine Family Planning clinic staff treat all clients with respect and care.

 Pregnancy Testing, Options Counseling, and Preconception Counseling